Birgen Business Center, Bağdat Ave. No 226, Floor 2, Unit 10, Kadıköy, Istanbul, Turkey

 Neurological conditions: Diseases like myasthenia gravis or third nerve palsy.

-Eye tumors or masses: Growths that weigh down the eyelid.
+Eye tumours or masses: Growths that weigh down the eyelid.
+Eyelid haemangiomas are a frequent cause in infants.

 Diagnosis of Eyelid Drooping

-Physical examination: The doctor assesses the eyelid position and muscle strength.
+Physical examination: The lid position and movement are assessed.

 Vision tests: To check for amblyopia or other vision problems.